Restaurant Bahama Breeze Under Fire After Manager Called Police To Make Sure Black Sorority Members Paid Bill

 A manager has lost their job after they called the police on a group of around 40 Delta Sigma Theta sorority members, according to Cleveland19.
 The issue started when a woman was approached and asked if she was going to pay her bill.
 However, the woman reportedly did not have anything to eat at the Orange Village Bahama Breeze restaurant in Ohio.
 This led the manager to call the police, falsely stating that “about 40 people in a party got upset and threatened not to pay their bill.”

-Officers arrived at the scene, and as one sorority member Chante Spencer said, “Police were standing there to make sure everyone paid, which we felt was racial profiling … You cannot make assumptions that people are going to commit a crime based on how they look,” reported the New York Post.
+Officers arrived at the scene, and as one sorority member, Chante Spencer, said, “Police were standing there to make sure everyone paid, which we felt was racial profiling … You cannot make assumptions that people are going to commit a crime based on how they look,” reported the New York Post.
 The police were reportedly at the restaurant for about an hour, and they did not cite or arrest any of the sorority members.

 The women were celebrating one of their friends, who was moving away to Los Angeles.
 The sorority, Delta Sigma Theta, is made up of women who have college degrees that are involved with the public services sector.
 The group included professionals like doctors, lawyers, and even some judges.